 Homeroom occurs from 8:00 AM to 8:53 AM each morning.
+The new homeroom schedule will be disseminated during the first month of school.

-From September 3 until September 20, homeroom will be "closed" the entire period.
+From August 30 until September 30, Homeroom will be "closed" the entire period.
 Students may not leave their homeroom for any reason.

-Beginning on September 23, homeroom will be "closed" each day from 8:00-8:15 AM.
-At 8:16 AM each day, students are free to leave their homeroom to seek academic assistance from their teachers or peers.

-In homeroom, teachers will take official, class period roll.
-Not attending homeroom during the "closed" times will result in class-cut being recorded.
-Class cuts can, and will, result in detentions being assigned by the homeroom teacher and/or a Discipline Office representative.
+Homeroom is the best time for important information/activities to be disseminated to all students.
+With that in mind, all students must attend homeroom.
+The schedule for homeroom and/or "open advisory" beginning on September 30 will be shared with students at that time.
+Please remember, homeroom teachers will take official, class period attendance.
+Not attending homeroom during the "closed" times may result in class-cut being recorded.
+Class cuts may result in detentions being assigned by your homeroom teacher and/or our Climate Manager, Mr. Johnson.

 The purpose of "open" advisory is to give students some flexibility to achieve their academic goals.
 Students may use this time to receive tutoring or work collaboratively on projects.
 Open advisory is NOT a time to walk around the school or sit in a hallway/stairwell.
 Students must be in a classroom, the library (if there is capacity), the cafeteria, or the 3rd floor main hallway.
-All classroom hallways, on all floors, must be clear as well as any hallway, alcove, etc. on the 1st or 2rd floor.
+All classroom hallways, on all floors, must be clear as well as any hallway, alcove, etc. on the 1st or 2nd floor.